 If a placement year is a mandatory part of your higher education course then you don’t usually get paid for this.

 Other types of work placements are paid, for example if you find and apply for a placement yourself the majority of opportunities come with a competitive salary.

 Short term work placements are often unpaid, although many organisations cover expenses.

 Always discuss matters of payment with the organisation you'll be working for and be clear where both parties stand before starting your placement.

 Why should I do a work placement?

-- gaining an insight into the way organisations operate and the challenges they face;
+- give you an insight into the way organisations operate and the challenges they face

-- a supervisor who might be able to act as a referee for you in future job applications;
+- finding a supervisor who may be able to act as a referee for you in future job applications

 - Search for placements on this site.